xuankimtran/docs-1/pages/katalon-studio/docs/mobile-take-element-screenshot.md

 ## takeElementScreenshot

-*  **Description**: Take a screenshot of a specific web element.
+*  **Description**: Take a screenshot of a specific mobile element.
 The captured image will be saved in '.png' format.
 *  **Keyword name**: takeElementScreenshot
 *  **Keyword syntax**: `Mobile.takeElementScreenshot(String fileName, TestObject to, List<TestObject> ignoredElements, Color hidingColor, FailureHandling flowControl)`
 *  **Parameters**: